 Have the fill for your base dumped in or near the pad location, then use a loader tractor or skid-steer loader to spread it around evenly.
 You’ll compact the fill surprisingly well if you intentionally drive over all areas of the fill as you level it.
 This should prevent settling, though you’ll eliminate all risk of settling if you let your pad sit for several months before erecting your shelter.
 A year is even better.
 As usual, patience pays off.

 Managing Your Portable Garage

 Each shelter company has their own assembly instructions, but few tell you what to expect when it comes to managing the shelter once it’s up.
 What’s to manage you say?
 Moisture is the big thing.
-Since these shelters are surprisingly air tight when installed properly and the door is closed, moisture can migrate up from the ground or come in on wet equipment, making interior humidity levels too high.
+Since these shelters are surprisingly air tight when installed properly and the door is closed, moisture will migrate up from the ground or come in on wet equipment, making interior humidity levels too high.
 And when outdoor air temperatures cool down outside, it can cause airborne moisture to condense on the inside of the tarp and the metal hoops enough to rain down on your stuff.
 This dynamic can even happen when it stays below freezing for long periods of time in winter.
 The sun will raise internal shelter temperatures above freezing during the day (even when it’s below freezing outside), triggering the condensation cycle even when you might not think it can happen.
 Ventilation is the simple solution, but the question is how to get it.